Provably Strict Generalisation Benefit for Invariance in Kernel Methods: Related Work

 \section{Related Work}

 Incorporating invariance into machine learning models is not a new idea.
-The majority of modern applications concern neural networks, but earlier work has used kernels~\cite{haasdonk05invariancein}, support vector machines~\cite{scholkopf96incorporatinginvariances} and polynomial feature spaces~\cite{schulz1994constructing,schulz1992existence}.
+The majority of modern applications concern neural networks, but previous works have used kernels~\cite{haasdonk05invariancein,raj2017local}, support vector machines~\cite{scholkopf96incorporatinginvariances} and polynomial feature spaces~\cite{schulz1994constructing,schulz1992existence}.
 Indeed, early work also considered invariant neural networks~\cite{wood1996representation}, using methods that seem to have been rediscovered in~\cite{ravanbakhsh2017equivariance}.
 Modern implementations include invariant/equivariant convolutional architectures~\cite{cohen2016group,cohen2018spherical} that are inspired by concepts from mathematical physics and harmonic analysis~\cite{kondor2018generalization,cohen2019general}.
 Some of these models even enjoy universal approximation properties~\cite{maron2019universality,yarotsky2018universal}.

 The earliest attempt at theoretical justification for invariance of which we are aware is~\cite{abu1993hints}, which roughly states that enforcing invariance cannot increase the VC dimension of a model. \citet{anselmi2014unsupervised,mroueh2015learning} propose heuristic arguments for improved sample complexity of invariant models. \citet{sokolic2017generalization} build on the work of~\citet{xu2012robustness} to obtain a generalisation bound for certain types of classifiers that are invariant to a finite set of transformations, while~\citet{sannai2019improved} obtain a bound for models that are invariant to finite permutation groups.
 The PAC Bayes formulation is considered in~\cite{lyle2019analysis,lyle2020benefits}.